PrincetonUniversity/job_defense_shield/docs/emails.md

 Computing.
 ```

-There are three "tags" in the text file above: `<GREETING>`, `<TABLE>` and `<JOBSTATS>`.
+There are three placeholders in the text file above: `<GREETING>`, `<TABLE>` and `<JOBSTATS>`.
-Each tag will be replaced by the corresponding value in Python when creating the email.
+Each placeholder will be replaced by the actual value when creating the email.
 The resulting email will appear as:

 ```
 Hello Alan (u12345),